DusteDdk/eepromlogic/README.md

 )
 ```

-This is a very simple example, you're not limited to the logic of one gate per output, there's no limit on the amount of logic operations you can describe between the inputs and an pin.
+_This is a simple example.
+You're not limited to "one gate per output", your expressions can be as complex as you need.

-* See documentation and examples below
+See documentation and examples below._

-## How to run the examples ?
+## Examples
-Sold?
-Carry on and read run the [examples.lisp](examples.lisp).
+Intrigued?
+Read and run the [examples.lisp](examples.lisp).

-There you'll find a few examples implementing gates, but also 7 bit full adders with different pinouts, and a binary to hex 7 segment display decoder.
+The file contains a few examples of gates and other logic, such as 7 bit full adders with different pinouts, and a binary to hex 7 segment display decoder.

 ```bash
 sbcl --load "examples.lisp"